mrco24/OK-VPS/README.md

 # install-all-tools

-Automatically install some web hacking/bug bounty tools for your VPS.
+With these tools you can install most of the bug bounty tools with just one command and The tool has been modified and spelled many tools ## special thanks @supr4s

 ## Installation